What is Delirium?

 - A hypoactive form in which patients are lethargic, sleepy, move less than usual, and have little awareness of their surroundings.

-Often, doctors and nurses in a hospital are not aware that an older patient is suffering from delirium because the patient becomes less active (hypoactive), rather than more restless (hyperactive).
+Often, doctors and nurses in a hospital are not aware that an older adult is suffering from delirium because they become less active (hypoactive), rather than more restless (hyperactive).
 The hypoactive (“quiet”) form is more common, occurring in up to 75% of patients with delirium, and may be mistaken for depression.
 Some studies suggest that the prognosis for hypoactive delirium may be worse than the prognosis for hyperactive delirium, possibly because hypoactive delirium is less frequently recognized and less likely to be investigated promptly.

 Sometimes, the hyperactive and hypoactive forms switch fairly quickly, so that a delirious person cycles between lethargy and agitation within a single day.